lawrenceleejr/usmccwebsite/content/posts/reconstruction/index.md

   showReadingTime: false
 ---

-**Great progress has been made towards identifying signals and reject muon beam-induced background, but there's still much more to do.
+**Great progress has been made towards identifying signals and rejecting muon beam-induced background, but there's still much more to do.
 Check out software packages [here](https://github.com/MuonColliderSoft), and join the [meetings](https://indico.cern.ch/category/18214/) hosted by IMCC.**

 ## Software and Simulation Needs